 Urinary incontinence is the inability to control urination.
-It may be temporary or permanent, and can result from a variety of problems in the urinary tract.
+It may be temporary or permanent and can result from a variety of problems in the urinary tract.

 The main types of urinary incontinence are:

 There are also other types of urinary incontinence.
-Overflow incontinence results from obstruction or chronic urinary retention (inability to empty the bladder), which causes urine to spill out of the blocked bladder.
-It is common in patients who have bladder nerve damage (neurogenic bladder) that impairs the bladder muscles' ability to contract.
+Overflow incontinence results from obstruction or chronic urinary retention (inability to empty the bladder), which causes urine to spill out of the blocked or non-functioning bladder.
+It can be seen in people with an enlarged prostate and those who have bladder nerve damage (neurogenic bladder) that impairs the bladder muscles' ability to contract.
 Overflow incontinence can be caused by pelvic surgery or conditions such as diabetes, multiple sclerosis, and spinal injury.